-- f) Fairness means that the departmental peer committee must address the real and complete issue at hand.
-It should not restrict its discussion and judgment to evidence that buttresses a preconceived position.
-Nor should it decide to exclude certain areas of study on the grounds that they are not sufficiently traditional (social work, nursing, or qualitative sociology, for example).
+- consultation as they are afforded to respond to other evaluations.
+10 - 6.
+Fairness means that the departmental peer committee must address the real and complete issue at hand.
+It should not restrict its discussion and judgment to evidence that buttresses a pre-conceived position.
+Nor should it decide to exclude certain areas of study on the grounds that they are not sufficiently traditional (social work, nursing, and qualitative sociology, for example).
 The decision to sanction particular areas of study belongs to the department, the faculty and the senate, not to peer committees.
-The committee should not improperly segment the decision in such a way as to prevent evidence being given or to hide the real issue by deciding on the basis of one aspect of a candidacy and then refusing to consider other evidence. - g) Fairness means that if the department alleges a lack of scholarly publication or characterizes a candidate's scholarship as second-rate, there must be demonstrable proof, based on criteria universally applied and known in advance.
+The committee should not improperly segment the decision in such a way as to prevent evidence being given or to hide the real issue by deciding on the basis of one aspect of a candidacy and then refusing to consider other evidence. - Fairness means that if the department alleges a lack of scholarly publication or characterizes a candidate's scholarship as second-rate, there must be demonstrable proof, based on criteria universally applied and known in advance.
 Experts in the field must read and evaluate the work if those judging do not have the requisite expertise to do so themselves.
 The experts should not all represent a single position, or school of thought.
 The candidate must have a determining say in the choice of some of the assessors, and should be able to challenge assessors on the grounds of bias.
-He or she must, therefore, know the names of the assessors and the process by which they were chosen.
+The candidate must know the names of the assessors and the process by which they were chosen.
 The letters sent to assessors should be neutral in tone and should be available to the candidate.
-There should be a summary procedure in place to adjudicate challenges to particular assessors or to the procedure followed in soliciting their feedback. - h) Fairness means that if the department alleges that a candidate's scholarly interests do not coincide with the academic plans of the department, then there must be (to justify a decision on such grounds) an academic plan showing a substantive change in academic priorities that has been approved by the relevant faculty unit and the university administration, consistent with the university's by-laws or collective agreement, and known to the candidate sufficiently far in advance of the decision to allow him/her to conform to the objectives of the plan.
+There should be a summary procedure in place to adjudicate challenges to particular assessors or to the procedure followed in soliciting their feedback. - 8.
+Fairness means that if the department alleges that a candidate's scholarly interests do not coincide with the academic plans of the department, then there must be (to justify a decision on such grounds) an academic plan showing a substantive change in academic priorities.
+The relevant faculty unit and the administration must have approved the plan, consistent with the institution's by-laws or collective agreement.
+The candidate must have been made aware of the plan sufficiently far in advance of the decision to allow them to conform to the objectives of the plan.
 This must not be an ad hoc reason used to exclude a particular candidate and justified by vague references to the good of the department.
 Nor should the plan itself involve a violation of academic freedom.